2026/27 Undergraduate Module Catalogue

 Module summary

 This module reads contemporary imaginative representations of heart disease to ask what happens when cultural understandings of the heart (as love, emotion, character) meet the heart in a medical context.
 Changes of heart – through illness, surgery or transplant – shape embodied experience, and are connected with other markers of identity such as gender and race.
 Medical humanities perspectives will aid exploration of the relationship between physical and psychological health, illness and wellbeing.
+Please note this is an optional module and runs subject to enrolments.
+If a low number of students choose this module, then the module may not run and you may be asked to choose another module.

 Objectives